-Full-year FY03/24 results by segment were as follows.
+Q1 FY03/25 results by segment were as follows.

-- Segment sales: JPY109.9bn (+5.3% YoY) - Segment profit: JPY6.4bn (+9.3% YoY) - This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
-A digital shift business that utilizes instant messaging app LINE was added to the segment from FY03/21.
+This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
+A digital shift business that utilizes instant messaging app LINE was added to the segment in FY03/21.